Compare Home Insurance Ireland

 • Food that has spoiled in a fridge because of a power failure or freezer breaking down.

-There is a limit on the value you can claim for any individual item.
-So you may need to list certain valuable items, such as jewellery or antiques separately on your contents policy.
+There is a limit on the value you can claim for any single item, so we would suggest that you list these items individually, such as antiques or jewellery.
 Always review the insurance schedule and terms and conditions carefully.

 What is excluded?